-Students will be registered at NSCAD University for 12 credits and, with the completion of a Learning Agreement, the credits earned at the host institution will be awarded as transfer credits and will not be calculated into the student's grade point average.
+If a student is accepted for Exchange by the host institution, they will be registered at NSCAD University for 9 - 15 credits and, with the completion of a Learning Agreement, the credits earned at the host institution will be awarded as transfer credits and will not be calculated into the student's grade point average.
 In no case will more than 15 credits be awarded for a semester of exchange study.